-Located in the Hyde Park neighborhood, Bixler Playlot is a 1.01 acre recreational destination enjoyed by park patrons and their families.
+Located in the Hyde Park Community Area, Bixler Playlot is a 1.01 acre recreational destination enjoyed by park patrons and their families.
 This park's amenities include a playground with swings, slides, climbing equipment, and a spray feature for those hot summer days.

 4th Weds of the month 7pm